metral/corekube/README.md

 being built first, and then kubernetes-master-x, kubernetnes-minion-y and overlord afterwords.

-* "discovery" - CoreOS Cloud Server - Private etcd used for cluster discovery
+* "discovery" - CoreOS Cloud Server - Private etcd container used for cluster discovery
-* "priv_network" - Cloud Network - Isolated layer 2 network used in an overlay
+* "priv_network" - Cloud Network - Isolated layer 2 network used to connect the Kubernetes nodes
-  network to supply Kubernetes with its own subnet
 * "kubernetes-master-x" - CoreOS Cloud Server - Assumes the Kubernetes Master role
 * "kubernetes-minion-y" - CoreOS Cloud Server - Assumes the Kubernetes Minion role
-* "overlord" - CoreOS Cloud Server - Gathers cluster information & provisions Kubernetes roles onto the Kuberenetes-\* host machines
+* "overlord" - CoreOS Cloud Server - Gathers cluster information from the 'discovery' node & provisions Kubernetes roles onto the Kuberenetes-\* host machines

 **Discovery**

-The first step in Corekube's process, after server creation, is to instantiate a private discovery node using etcd, which is required for the cluster of overlord, kubernetes-master-x, and kubernetes-minion-y nodes.
+The first step in Corekube's process, after server instantiation, is to create a private discovery node using etcd in a Docker container.
+This private instance of etcd is used for service coordination/discovery and is eventually used by the Overlord to know what machines are in the cluster and then to deploy the kubernetes stacks onto the master and minion nodes.

-The discovery service is provided by the [coreos/etcd](https://registry.hub.docker.com/u/coreos/etcd/) Docker repo with a unique cluster UUID generated at creation via Heat.
+The discovery service is provided by the [coreos/etcd](https://quay.io/repository/coreos/etcd) Docker repo with a unique cluster UUID generated at creation via Heat.
+This is no different than CoreOS's [https://discovery.etcd.io](https://discovery.etcd.io) service as described in [CoreOS's Cluster Discovery](https://coreos.com/docs/cluster-management/setup/cluster-discovery/) post, other than the fact that it is private to this deployment.

-This discovery node's IP, combined with the cluster UUID, are used to assemble the complete discovery path needed by the etcd services (as well as the fleet service since it depends on etcd) for the rest of the infrastructure.
+This discovery node's IP, combined with the cluster UUID, are used to assemble the complete discovery path needed by the etcd & fleet client services running by default on the rest of the infrastructure, as these binaries come by default with CoreOS.

-Therefore, by the cluster nodes directly connecting to the discovery node, they have the information necessary to communicate with each other via fleetctl - the mechanism with which we deploy the Kubernetes role onto the designated machine.
+Therefore, when the rest of the cluster connects to the discovery path of our private discovery node, the Overlord will then have the information necessary to deploy the Kubernetes role stack onto the designated machine.

 <p align="center"><img src="images/discovery.png"></p>